JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 # Case Study Details
 In healthcare analytics, there are several quality metrics to be considered but for this case study, I'll focus on efficiency, which is all about avoiding waste.
 This includes minimizing waste of equipment, supplies, ideas and energy.

 Length of stay (or LOS) is considered an important indicator of the efficiency of hospital management.
-It's calculated as the total duration in days for a patient stay in a hospital.
+It's calculated as the total duration in days of a patient's stay in a hospital.
 A shorter LOS is often desirable in hospital operations.
 Although, many factors can impact LOS.
 Patient age, health status, the type of procedure (or surgery), whether or not there were any complications, and the size of the hospital are some common factors.

 Here are some terms you will encounter throughout this case study: